 Dr. Eglys González

 Obtained her Bachelors degree in Bioanalysis from the University of Carabobo in Venezuela and her Doctorate in Microbiology from the Venezuelan Institute of Scientific Research (Instituto Venezolano de Investigaciones Científicas – IVIC).
-During her PhD studies and subsequent Post-doctoral work she work with Trypanosomatid parasites, specifically working with T. cruzi and Leishmania spp. in vitro and in vivo in murine model.
-Dr. González was the Research Coordinator of Fundación Jacinto Convit, during the years 2013-2015, participating in the planification of the FJC’s headquarter, and then became a scientific advisor to the Foundation, and today leads the international efforts as the International Representative of the Jacinto Convit World Organization based in Germany.
+During her PhD studies and subsequent Post-doctoral work she worked with Trypanosomatid parasites, specifically with T. cruzi and Leishmania spp. in vitro and in vivo in murine model.
+Dr. González was the Research Coordinator of Fundación Jacinto Convit, during the years 2013-2015, participating in the planification of the FJC’s headquarter, and then became a scientific adviser to the Foundation.
+Today leads the international efforts as the International Representative of the Jacinto Convit World Organization based in Germany.